Skip to main content

 Old Town

 Old Town San Diego Chamber of Commerce is the designated advisory board for the Old Town Community Parking District (OTCPD).
-Created in 2005, the mission of the OTCPD is to ensure that visitors and residents can access safe, affordable and convenient parking options.
+Created in 2005, the OTCPD's mission is to ensure that visitors and residents can access safe, affordable and convenient parking options.

 The district is examining solutions to the parking impacts within its boundaries.
 Strategies being considered include converting parallel parking to angled parking, red curb areas, a parking signage program, a residential parking subcommittee and paid on-street parking in the core commercial area.